9mat/FCND-Controls-CPP/writeup.md

 #### Implement yaw control in C++

-It is implemented in `QuadControl::YawControl` function.
+It is implemented in `QuadControl::YawControl` function, using P-controller with gain of 2.

 ```c++
 float QuadControl::YawControl(float yawCmd, float yaw)